 Gose beer is a top-fermented regional speciality beer made with at least 50% malted wheat.
 In the brewing they add corriander and salt during the brewing and do a short malolactic fermentation at the end to give it a strong, sour character.
 It was *very* different, almost tasting like a cider.

-They also had a dessert on the menu that I couldn't stop myself from ordering, and I am sure glad I did because it was one of my favorites for the whole trip.
+had a dessert on the menu that I couldn't stop myself from ordering, and I am sure glad I did because it was one of my favorites for the whole trip.
 Take whole, stoned plums, stuff them with Marzipan, add a little quark cheese, dip in a sweet batter, deep fry the whole thing, sprinkle with cinnamon and sugar, and add a sauce made with sloe plums.
 Serve with a bit of ice cream.
 Absolutely fantastic.

 Afterward we strolled around downtown, deciding not to go to any more museums with the hour and a half left to us.
 We walked through the downtown farmer's market, oogling the fresh end-of-summer fruits and veggies, the meat and seafood vendors, and the spice vendors.
 At a local dairy market we braved a bottle of fresh local milk, since we won't be able to get anything like that it in the states.
 It was really good, though I suffered a little for drinking all that dairy.